 While one of the most famous results of the interwar period – namely, the rise of Hitler and the Nazi Party – is well known, it’s equally true that other countries faced their own political and economic struggles during this period, as countries tried to move on from the horrors of the First World War and rebuild their nations and economies.

-However, economic history can be a very satisfying, not to mention enlightening, area of economics to study.
+However, economic history can be very satisfying, not to mention enlightening, area of economics to study.
 So, if you’re offered the chance to take a module covering economic history, it is well worth studying it.

 Economic history classes can cover all sorts of historical economic events, including: